Hornbill-Docs/servicemanager-config/servicemanager-config/assets/manage-partitions.md

 Make sure you [understand the implications of partitioning assets](/servicemanager-config/assets/manage-partitions#deciding-whether-to-create-partitions) before you create partitions in your Hornbill instance.
 :::

+## Understanding partitions in Hornbill Asset Management

+With increased flexibility comes increased complexity.
+Here are a few important facts about partitioning assets in Hornbill:

+* Each asset record can be allocated to one, and only one, partition.

+* Just as with asset records, asset types and asset categories can be allocated to one, and only one, partition.
+(But asset types and asset categories can exist with the *same names* in multiple partitions.)

+* If you don't want the one-and-only-one restriction mentioned above, you can allocate asset records to *Un-partitioned Assets*.
+When asset records are in *Un-partitioned Assets*, it is as if there were no partitions enabled.
+(The *Un-partitioned Assets* allocation is only visible once you have enabled partitions on your instance.)

+* Each partition has visibility controls to establish who has access to the assets as either viewers or asset managers.

+* Asset managers and viewers can see assets from only one partition at a time.

+* You restrict access to partitioned records by [user, group, or role](/servicemanager-config/assets/manage-partitions#managing-access-to-partitions).

 ## Deciding whether to create partitions

 Only partition your assets if you have a strong reason to do so.

 There are various places in Hornbill where assets can be viewed and acted upon by users who do not have the Asset Management Admin role or the Asset Management User role.
 For example, when agents log a request, they may need to select an asset as part of that process in the Intelligent Capture.